barduinor/box-webhooks-gcp/README.md

 width=40%;>

-# Box Webhooks and GCP functions
+# Box webhooks and GCP Cloud Functions
-This project contains a workshop on integrating Box webhooks and GCP functions.
+This project contains a workshop on integrating Box webhooks and GCP Cloud Functions.

 ## Box configuration steps